nidhimj22/bs_docs/README.md

 ## Wiki Structure
 Each directory further has its own README on how to use these tests.

-- Examples - Directory that contains sample tests in different languages
+- Drivers - Directory that contains sample tests in different languages
-- JavaScript - Directory that contains JavaScript Testing tests
+- JavaScript Testing - Directory that contains tests for JavaScript Testing on BrowserStack
+- Browsers - Snippets to add for different browsers